-Abuse Contact Database (DB) is a proxy database service for people who want to report network abuse directly to network owners, without getting lost in the whois databases or get rate-limited by whois servers.
-It is an easy-to-handle mechanism that allows you to look up abuse contact email addresses from which abusive content was sent by searching for an IP address.
+Abuse Contact Database (DB) is a proxy database service for people who want to report network abuse directly to network owners, without getting lost in the RIR whois databases or get rate-limited by whois servers.
+The database service is an easy-to-handle mechanism that allows you to look up abuse contact email addresses from which abusive content was sent, by searching for the originating IP address.

-We query the information stored in the whois record for the range in question.
-Where possible the Abuse Contact Database will return an address which is declared as abuse contact, as a failover a technical contact may be returned.
+We query the information stored in the RIR whois record for the range in question.
+Where possible, our Abuse Contact Database will return an address which is declared as abuse contact.
+As a failover, the technical contact in the RIR record may be returned.

-The database is DNS driven.
-This means that you can send requests to the DNS server in the same way you would do with a RBL or any other DNS based list.
+The Abuse Contact Database is DNS driven.
+Which means, that you can send requests to the Abuse Contact DB DNS server in the same way you would, with a RBL or any other DNS based list.

 The response contains the abuse contact in the TXT record: